Gold (Parliament album)

 Gold is a two CD compilation by the Funk band Parliament.
 The album was released by Universal Music in 2005.
 It essentially updates the 1993 compilation Tear the Roof Off 1974–1980.
 There are slight differences between Gold and Tear the Roof Off.
 First, Gold presents the songs in chronological order.
-Gold also uses shorter versions the tracks "Fantasy Is Reality" and "Agony Of Defeet."
-Gold also uses remastered versions of all tracks and a slightly different track listing.
+Gold also uses shorter versions of the tracks "Fantasy Is Reality" and "Agony Of Defeet", as well as featuring remastered versions of all tracks and a slightly different track listing.

+It received a four and a half star rating from AllMusic.